 - Finally, Linus kept his speech short and memorable.
 He did not drone on and on.
 He made his point quickly and well, and then got off the stage.

 Is there anything that Linus could have done better?
 Well, he was stationary the whole time and might have used the stage a bit more.
-Also, he should have left his blanket off stage as some might have found it distracting.
-To his credit, however, he did throw it away at 0:35.
-And, to be fair, he is Linus and Linus without his blanket is like Batman without his cape.
+Also, he could have left his blanket off stage as some might have found it distracting.
+However, he did throw it away dramatically at 0:35, so arguably he used it as a prop.
+And, to be fair, Linus without his blanket is like Batman without his cape.

 On the whole, Linus did a great job and we can all learn a thing or two from him.